stuycs-gh-classrooms/09-nextcs-p01-poopies/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
 - When 'r' is press, reset game
+-

 Mouse Control:
-- Mouse movement:The slider follows mouses movement.
+- Mouse movement: The slider follows mouses movement.
 - Mouse pressed: The slider stops or starts moving.

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+CLASS BALL
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS
   - LIST METHODS HERE

+CLASS GRID
+- Instance variables:
+  - LIST INSTANCE VARS HERE
+- METHODS
+  - LIST METHODS HERE

-CLASS NAME1
+CLASS SLIDER
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS